anishsharma2277/node-jenkins-pipeline/README.md

 The application is managed using PM2:

 * Runs in cluster mode (`instances: max`)
-* Reloads application to apply updates
+* Uses reload mechanism to apply updates
 * Multiple instances handle incoming requests

 ## How to Run Locally